-Private alternative loans are non-federal loan programs that require at least half-time enrollment (minimum of 3 units at Pacifica), a good credit history, ability to repay the loan, and U.S. citizenship or permanent resident status.
-Some loans may require a credit worthy U.S. citizen or permanent resident co-signer.
-For complete details of the alternative loans available, please contact the Office of Financial Aid or visit our website: www.pacifica.edu.
+Private alternative loans are non-federal loan programs that require at least half-time enrollment (minimum of 3 units at Pacifica), a good credit history, the ability to repay the loan, and

+U.S. citizenship or permanent resident status.
+Some loans may require a credit-worthy U.S. citizen or permanent resident co-signer.
+For complete details of the alternative loans available, please contact the Office of Financial Aid or visit our website: Pacifica.edu/financial-aid.